thycotic/privman-docs/local-security/ls-local-users.md

 ![New Managed User](images/ls-new-lu.png)

 In Local Security, the most important thing to know about your user accounts is whether or not each is being managed.
-Managing a local user account means that you are able to rotate the account’s password from Local Security’s console in Privilege Manager.
+Managing a local user account means that you are able to rotate the account's password from Local Security's console in Privilege Manager.

 ## Manage Local Users